lightstep/lightstep-tracer-common/client.md

 transport options, but no facility for a user-provided transport, while Objective-C has only a single transport option.

-#### Pure tracing component
+#### Pure Tracing component

-The `AbstractTracer` type provides an implementation of `opentracing.Tracer`.
+The `AbstractTracer` type provides the basic implementation of `opentracing.Tracer`.
 Concrete implementations will:

-- Determine the concrete type of AbstractSpan used
+- Provides external system dependencies (e.g., scope manager, logger, clock, ID generator)
+- Factory for concrete Span (or SpanBuilder) and SpanContext objects
+- Factory for concrete data-transfer objects (timestamps, logs, span references, key values) of in-flight Span state
 - Provides the opentracing Inject and Abstract APIs
-- Provide a system logger implementation
-- Provide a clock implementation
-- Provide a Span Recorder

-The `AbstractSpan` type provides an implementation of `opentracing.Span`.
+The `AbstractSpan` type provides the basic implementation of `opentracing.Span`.
 Concrete implementations will:

-- Carry a reference to an `AbstractTracer` implementation
+- Contains a reference to an `AbstractTracer` implementation
-- Maintain abstract data-transfer objects corresponding to start time, span context,
+- Contains a reference to its own span recorder
+- Contains the underlying Span data-transfer object

+The `SpanContext` type provides a LightStep implementation of `opentracing.SpanContext`.

+#### Span Recorder component

     TODO: HERE.